pixelate/jekyll-plastic/README.md

 Double-click the self-extracting executable and choose `C:\DevKit` as the directory to install the files into.

-Open Command Prompt with Ruby and type the following:
+Open `Start Command Prompt with Ruby` and type the following:

 ```
 cd C:\DevKit